fhnw-ise-qcrypt/oqs-demos/openssh/USAGE.md

 Man pages for oqs-ssh are installed in `<INSTALL_DIR>/share/man` and can be viewed by for example `man -l <INSTALL_DIR>/share/man/man1/ssh.1` or `man -l <INSTALL_DIR>/share/man/man5/ssh.5`.
 Note that those man pages are **not** different from the original ssh man pages.
 So it might be easier to consult them on your local system or the internet.

-Direct links to man pages: [ssh](https://linux.die.net/man/1/ssh), [sshd](https://linux.die.net/man/8/sshd), [ssh_config](https://linux.die.net/man/5/ssh_config), [sshd_config](https://linux.die.net/man/5/sshd_config)
+Direct links to man pages: [ssh(1)](https://linux.die.net/man/1/ssh), [sshd(8)](https://linux.die.net/man/8/sshd), [ssh_config(5)](https://linux.die.net/man/5/ssh_config), [sshd_config(5)](https://linux.die.net/man/5/sshd_config)

 ## Seriously more advanced usage options

 ### Choosing the algorithms

+For a list of all algorithms see [here](https://github.com/open-quantum-safe/openssh#supported-algorithms).
+It is recommended to only use hybrid algorithms to maintain established classical security.
+The post-quantum safe algorithms have not received enough revision to be relied on as the only security mechanism.

-The image's default algorithms are `ecdh-nistp384-kyber-1024-sha384@openquantumsafe.org` for key-exchange with `curve25519-sha256` for backwards compatibility and `ssh-p256-dilithium2` with backwards compatible `ssh-ed25519` as host and identity key algorithms.
-Those defaults may be changed by adjusting the files `ssh_config` and `sshd_config` respectively.
+The image's default key-exchange algorithm is `ecdh-nistp384-kyber-1024-sha384@openquantumsafe.org` for key-exchange with `curve25519-sha256` for backwards compatibility.
+For host and identity key (authentication) algorithms `ssh-p256-dilithium2` and classical `ssh-ed25519` are used.
+Those algorithms may be changed by adjusting the files `ssh_config` and `sshd_config` respectively.
 In the finished image, those files are located in the default install location (see above).
 After changing something in `sshd_config`, the sshd must be restarted using `rc-service oqs-sshd restart`.
 Alternatively, the configuration can be changed **pre**-build by changing [ssh_config](ssh_config) or [sshd_config](sshd_config) and rebuilding the image.

-Be aware that configuration for sshd and for ssh can be different as long as you don't want to connect to yourself.
-So can for example ssh be configured like a classical ssh client and sshd only support post-quantum algorithms with no backwards compatibility at all.
+Be aware that configurations for sshd and for ssh can be different as long as you don't want to connect to localhost.
+For example can ssh be configured like a classical ssh client and sshd only support post-quantum algorithms with no backwards compatibility at all.

+Note that as long as the backwards compatibility is maintained, the system can not be considered post-quantum safe for obvious reasons.

 ### Key re-generation